 1. Editor's Pick: JuiceBox Smart EV Charger

 The JuiceBox series of home EV chargers is available in three variants, 32 amp (7.7 kW), 40 amp (9.6 kW), and 48 amp (11.5 kW).
 The 32- and 40-amp versions can either be used as a plug-in charger (NEMA 14-50) or hardwired, while the JuiceBox 48 is only currently available as a hardwired option.
-Built on the universal J1772 charging standard, all versions of the JuiceBox are WiFi-enabled, Level 2 charging stations that can charge all electric vehicles on the market, including Tesla vehicles by using an adapter.
+Built on the universal J1772 charging standard, all versions of the JuiceBox are WiFi-enabled, Level 2 charging stations that can charge all electric vehicles on the market, including Teslas with an adapter.

 With these chargers, you can use the JuiceNet mobile app and web portal to control scheduling, energy metering, notifications, and LED charging light indicators.
-You can even ask JuiceNet to remind you to plug-in your vehicle if you’ve setup up a daily charging routine.
-These chargers are also compatible with Amazon Echo/Alexa and Google Home, so you can use voice commands to monitor, manage, and control your charger.
+You can even ask JuiceNet to remind you to plug in your vehicle if you’ve setup up a daily charging routine.
+These chargers are compatible with Amazon Alexa and Google Home, so you can use voice commands to monitor, manage, and control your charger.

 Looking for a more compact design because you don’t want a large, unsightly charger hanging from your garage wall?
 This sleek Level 2 charger from Wallbox fits the bill, offering 240-volt charging in a small package.
-The Pulsar Plus offers up to 40 amps of power, which means charging your EV up to seven times faster when compared to standard, Level 1 charging cables.
+The Pulsar Plus offers up to 40 amps of power, but automatically adjusts to varying charging needs down to 16 amps.
+This means charging your EV up to seven times faster when compared to standard, Level 1 charging cables.
 It comes with a 25-foot charging cable.

 By using the myWallbox app, you can connect the charger to your smart devices, allowing you to wirelessly control and monitor your charger through Bluetooth or WiFi.
 With the app, you can create charging schedules to reduce the cost of charging, as well as set reminders and get notifications of charging progress.
 Have two EVs at your home and need a pair of chargers?
 You can connect more than one of these chargers to the same electrical circuit thanks to built-in smart power management, which will automatically balance charging for the most efficient energy distribution.

 This recommendation is UL listed for electrical safety and NEMA Type 4 rated for water-tightness and dust resistance.
-It can either plug into a NEMA 14-50 or hardwired.
+It can either plug into a NEMA 14-50 outlet, or be hardwired.

 It was only a matter of time before Amazon’s in-house brand, AmazonBasics, began manufacturing home EV chargers.
 The company’s offering is a Level 2 option, offering 240-volt, 32-amp charging with an 18-foot cable.
 If you’re able to take advantage of the 32 amps, you can get up to 25 miles of range per hour from this charging station.
 The home station uses a NEMA 6-50 outlet, while the hardwired station can be installed indoors or outdoors.
 If the 18-foot power cable is too short for you, there’s an option for a 25-foot cable.